VijayKrishnanSR/VijayKrishnanSR.github.io/README.md

 [**Get Started with a Standalone SAP HANA Cloud, Data Lake**](https://developers.sap.com/mission.hana-cloud-data-lake-get-started.html): *Learn the basics of working with a standalone SAP HANA Cloud, data lake, from provision the data lake, loading data, monitoring the data lake, and performing backup and recovery.*

 As part of SAP HANA Cloud Workshop series on Collaborative Database Developement, I created the workbook (.pdf file) for each of the three sessions.
 The workbooks consisted of step-by-step instructions that were part of the workshop session.

+You can watch the recording of the above workshop session held during SAP TechEd 2021.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kRxZ2exSal4" frameborder="0" allowfullscreen></iframe>

+Thank you!

 ***